Fliplet/fliplet-cli/docs/API/core/widget.md

   }
 });

-myProvider.then(function (data) {
+// The returned variable from Fliplet.Widget.open() resolves when the provider is saved myProvider.then(function (data) {
   // data will contain the result
 });

+// The provider is triggered to start saving data myProvider.forwardSaveRequest();

 // You can also resolve an array of providers Fliplet.Widget.all([myProvider]).then(function (results) {